 Flooring plays a large part in an industrial or commercial space, both aesthetically and functionally.
 Whether you’re designing a new space or renovating an existing business space, you need to think about the type of floor covering you will require.
 Flooring can control noise, outline work areas, contribute to safety and even be used for branding.

 You may not have extensive knowledge about the types of flooring materials that are available, and which floor coverings are best suited to specific functions.
 However, you do know your business better than anyone else.
-So, the first step in the process of choosing a suitable floor covering, is determining how the space will be used, which will in turn affect the floors functionality.
+So, the first step in the process of choosing a suitable floor covering is determining how space will be used, which will, in turn, affect the functionality of the floor.

 Things to consider when selecting a floor covering are:

-Floor traffic: How much and what kind of traffic will be travelling through the space?
+Floor traffic: How much and what kind of traffic will be travelling through space?

 - Storage: How much will be stored within the space?

 - Machinery: Will heavy machinery be operated in the space?